 Lincoln Correctional Center

-Lincoln Correctional Center is a medium security adult female facility located in Lincoln, Illinois, about three hours southwest of Chicago and 40 minutes northeast of Springfield.
+Lincoln Correctional Center is a medium security adult male facility located in Lincoln, Illinois, about three hours southwest of Chicago and 40 minutes northeast of Springfield.

 On February 22, 2012, the John Howard Association (JHA) visited Lincoln Correctional Center (Lincoln), a Medium Security Adult Female facility located in Lincoln, Illinois, about three hours southwest of Chicago and 40 minutes northeast of Springfield.
 Lincoln was built in 1984 and consists of 14 buildings situated on 25 acres.
 The facility includes five dormitory-style general population-housing units that contain bunk beds for 20 female inmates per room, an 11-bed segregation unit, and a seven-bed healthcare unit.
 The facility does not have a separate mental health unit.
 At the time of JHA’s visit, Lincoln housed 1,009 inmates, making it roughly 198 percent over its design/rated capacity of 500 inmates.
 The facility has bed space for 1,018 women.
 The segregation unit and the healthcare unit were full to capacity, housing 11 inmates and seven inmates, respectively.